ericlundmark/labels/README.md

-# labels
+# Labels
-Can be used to create labels that later can be retrieved as ZPL or Markpoint
+Can be used to create labels that later can be retrieved as ZPL or Intermec
 ## Converter
-Can convert between ZPL and Markpoint
+Can convert between ZPL and Intermec